PizBernina/bitmark-sandbox-hackathon/README.md

 - Tech stack (up to you; many members use Angular): Achieved
   - Viewer is framework‑agnostic; example provided in React matches the playground.
 Angular/Vue/Svelte wrappers are trivial since the API is a single `convert()` call.

+# Optional features
-## Breakscaping rules and fixes
+## Breakscaping warning

-Breakscaping escapes characters in Bitmark text by inserting carets (^) so they aren’t parsed as markup.
-The inverse (unbreakscaping) removes those carets.
-Rules differ by context:

-- Bitmark body (bitmark++): escape repeated marks, code/title/list-leading markers, tag triggers, dividers, and caret runs.
-- Bitmark tag: escape repeated marks, end-of-tag bracket, and caret runs.
-- Plain tag: escape end-of-tag and caret runs.
-- Plain body: escape start-of-bit triggers only.
+Added a breakscaping warning.

 In the playground editor:
-- Linting shows red squiggles where current text differs from the expected breakscaped form.
+- Linting shows yellow squiggles where current text differs from the expected breakscaped form.
-- Quick Fix offers “Insert caret(s)” or “Remove unnecessary caret(s)”.
-- “Fix all related issues” applies to the selection if present, otherwise the whole document.
-- A paste infobar appears when issues are detected in the pasted region; click “Fix pasted region” to apply.
 - Warnings are Bitmark-only and can be toggled in the UI (no live auto-fix).

 Implementation notes: